-Arixcel Explorer is an advanced tool for reviewing formulae in Excel.
+Arixcel Explorer is an advanced tool for auditing spreadsheet formulae.

-It shows the building blocks of any cell formula and allows to navigate easily to its precendent cells and back.
-It often provides a more convenient way of reviewing formulae links in Excel than the built-in Trace Precedents and Evaluate Formula tools.
+It shows the building blocks of any cell formula and allows to navigate easily to its precedent cells and back.
+It often provides a more convenient way of reviewing formulae references in Excel than the built-in Trace Precedents and Evaluate Formula tools.

 Once you start using Arixcel Explorer, it usually becomes indispensable and greatly improves efficiency of work with spreadsheets.

 You select a cell that you want to "explore", then press a keyboard shortcut or click on the Arixcel Explorer toolbar icon.
 This brings up the Arixcel Explorer window which shows the constituent elements of the formula with their values and references.

 You can click on any element in the list or use the Up and Down keys to navigate to the relevant cell or range within Excel, even if it is located on a different worksheet.
 Looking through the precedent cells on the spreadsheet usually makes it much easier to understand what the formula is achieving.

 Why it is better than the built-in Excel tools: